eth-sri/zkay/docs/tutorial.rst

     >>> vote(Choice.a)
     >>> is_result_published()
         False
-    >>> state.get_plain('pending_vote')
-        True

 ------------------------
 Contract Distribution
 ------------------------

-Each user which should be able to connect to and use a deployed zkay contract needs access to the corresponding compilation output.
-(For integrity verification and because the output contains the proving keys required to generate zero-knowledge proofs)
+Users who want to interact with a deployed zkay contract need access to the corresponding compilation output, because the output contains the proving keys required to generate zero-knowledge proofs.

 To simplify the distribution process, zkay can automatically pack a compiled contract into a standardized archive format which other users can import on their machine.